High from Delaware

 Sober thoughts on St. Patrick’s Day

 I’ve always viewed alcohol as the drug of the insecure.
 A way to shed inhibition and become a looser version of yourself.
-You, but askew.
-The You you want to be, but can’t quite get to on your own.
+You, askew.
+The “you” you want to be, but can’t quite achieve on your own.

 Not that there’s anything wrong with that.
-I’m all for a glass (or bottle) of wine.
+I’m all for a glass (or bottle).
 It’s just not my drug of choice.

 I much prefer the introspection of marijuana.
-Of creeping into the weird and winding corners of my brain.
+Creeping into the weird and winding corners of my brain.
 Finding comfort there, along with other dear friends: Humor.
 Peace.
 Gratitude.
 Time.
-Always, Time.
+Always, time.
 Where marijuana slows it down, alcohol speeds it up.
-Nights lost in darkness.
+Nights lost or completely blacked out.

 The Lotus Eaters